 get part just says to return all the variables created.

-Notice that we have specified nowhere who should be located into whom, and, as I said before, in Graql the order does not matter.
-In fact you will obtain the same results if you run the following query:
+Notice that we never specified that a thing should be located in a country, only that they need to have this kind of relationship.
+The order, as I said before, does not matter in Graql.
+In fact you will obtain the same results if you run the following query (flipping the position of

 match $x isa country has name "USA"; ($y, $x) isa located-in; get;